Frette: Bespoke

 Frette's bespoke services began with royal families, and their archives include crests of the Borromeos and Borgheses.
 In addition to working with more than 500 royal families, the brand has a history with working with famous clients such as, The Vatican, St. Peter’s Basilica, Orient Express and Titanic.
 Today, Frette bespoke extends to bedding, table linens, towels, and loungewear, and offers a multitude of fabric and thread colors, lace borders, monograms, and motifs.

 Frette linens used in the first class cabin on a Korean Air flight.

 Frette also provides bespoke linens for luxury cruise lines, private and commercial aviation interiors, and superyachts, tailoring its products to meet the space constraints and durability requirements of these environments while maintaining the brand's quality.

 Hospitality

-Since its early relationship with the Royal Hotel Danieli in Venice, Italy in 1899, Frette has established itself as a preferred linen supplier for the world's most prestigious hotels, resorts, and luxury properties.
-Today, Frette's linens are featured in over 1,500 hospitality establishments globally, including renowned partners such as The Ritz-Carlton, St. Regis Hotels, The Peninsula, Soho House, and Rosewood Hotels.
+Frette started working with the Hotel Danieli in Venice, Italy in 1899, and has now expanded to the Ritz-Carlton, St. Regis Hotels, The Peninsula, Soho House, and Rosewood Hotels.

-The company's Hospitality Collection includes bed, bath, and table linens, as well as towels, robes, and slippers, made from extra long-staple cotton and other premium fibers.
-Frette works closely with hospitality clients to develop customized products, incorporating bespoke embroidery, color palettes, monogramming, and fabric blends suited to each property's interior design requests.

 Frette has also developed exclusive product lines for select luxury hotel groups.
 In 2023, the brand introduced Frette 1860 for St. Regis Hotels, a collection designed specifically for use across St. Regis Hotels properties worldwide.
 Other high profile partners include custom collections for The Ritz Carlton, and Italy's famed Portrait Hotels (part of the Lungarno Collection) and Pellicano Hotel group.